Special articles, columns and features exclusive to the MDb.

 In the second NES Remix game from Super Mario 3D World developer EAD Tokyo, Metroid is featured as one of the sixteen games remixed.
 Darren from Shinesparkers recorded these videos of the minigames in action and allowed us to share them on the site.

 In the Wii U port of Bayonetta from Platinum Games, many different Nintendo themed costumes can be found in the game.
-Bayonetta can wear a costume based on Samus's powersuit from the original Metroid.
+Bayonetta can wear a costume based on Samus's powersuit from the original Metroid named, "Galactic Bounty Hunter".
 When wearing this suit, Bayonetta gains a new arm canon which fires similar shots to the NES game.
-Director Yusuke Hashimoto revealed that this costume was included because Metroid was one of Hideki Kamiya's favourite Nintendo games on the Famicom.
+In addition, when Bayonetta uses her Panther Within ability, she enters the Morph Ball and can drop bombs on enemies.
+Furthermore, when double jumping, Bayonetta will perform a screw attack.
+Director Yusuke Hashimoto revealed that this costume was included because Metroid was one of Hideki Kamiya's favourite Nintendo games from the Famicom era.

 The Galactic Bounty Hunter costume returns in the Nintendo produced Bayonetta 2 with no changes from the previous game.